-Lead researcher and psychiatrist Dr Anthony Harris said that people living with severe mental illness face many barriers in finding and keeping meaningful employment.
+Lead researcher and psychiatrist Associate Professor Anthony Harris said that people living with severe mental illness face many barriers in finding and keeping meaningful employment.

 “People with severe mental illness want to work, but find it very difficult to find and stay in work.